June Yarn Club is inspired by Wanda Comrie

-What I love about his works
+What I love about her works

 What colours are planned for May?